codercms/laravel-pg-conn-pool/README.md

     make
     make install
     ```
-13. Make sure then new pdo_pgsql extension is loaded after swoole extension.
+13. Make sure the new pdo_pgsql extension is loaded after swoole extension.
 14. You can use now coroutine-based pdo_pgsql.